USDA-ARS Maize Breeding and Genetics at NCSU

 Yoon-Sup So (post-doc) - Assistant Professor at Chungbuk National University, South Korea

-Bradsher Wilkins (undergrad assistant) - finishing up NCSU and farming in the summer
+Bradsher Wilkins (undergrad assistant) - farming

 Will Upchurch (undergrad assistant) - finishing up NCSU